Last Updated on by

 Yes, it’s possible that sometimes you can see the northern lights in Yellowknife by simply stepping out of your front porch and looking up at the sky.
 But this doesn’t happen every night, so if you really want to see them, it’s going to involve doing some northern lights chasing.

 This post will go over everything you need to know to prepare for successful Yellowknife aurora chasing adventure, whether you do it yourself or join a guided Yellowknife aurora tour.
+Plus tips for photographing the northern lights and other things to do in Yellowknife during the winter!

 What makes Yellowknife an ideal place to see the Aurora Borealis?